gauravyadav-git/Task_09_Syracuse_911_Demand_Explorer/README.md

   Export key figures to figures/.

-You can still open notebooks/phase2_exploration.ipynb if you want to see the earlier EDA workflow and intermediate visualizations.[file:183]
+You can still open notebooks/phase2_exploration.ipynb if you want to see the earlier EDA workflow and intermediate visualizations.

 Using the Outputs: